tsengia/tsengia.github.io/_posts/2023-02-19-iot-esp32wroom-ble.md

 | 2          | GND    | N/A                | 14, 38, or 32 |

 These pin asssignments can be changed by modifying the `r1Pin`, `y1Pin`, `g1Pin`, `r2pin`, `y2pin`, and `g2pin` variables located at the top of the `btControl.ino` file.

+Connect the GPIO pins from the ESP-WROOM-32 to the anode of the LEDs, and the cathode of the LEDs to a 1kOhm resistor and then to ground.

 The pinout of the ESP-WROOM-32 microcontroller is shown below.
 <div style="text-align: center; ">